filecoin-project/lotus/documentation/en/cli-lotus-miner.md

 ### lotus-miner index announce-all
 ```
 NAME:
-   lotus-miner index announce-all - Announce all active deals to indexers so they can download its indices
+   lotus-miner index announce-all - Announce all active deals to indexers so they can download the indices

 USAGE:
    lotus-miner index announce-all [command options] [arguments...]